jorisvandenbossche/course-python-geospatial/notebooks/13-raster-processing.md

 <details><summary>Hints</summary>

 * Check the help of the `.rio.reproject_match` method (SHIFT + TAB) to know which input ou need.
 For the sake of the exercise, pick any resampling algorithm or just the default (nearest) option.
-* The method is applied on the data to transofmr and he input parameter is the target to match.
+* The data calling the method is being transformed, and the input parameter is the target to match.

 </details>